Take Shelter (2011)

 Chastain has had quite a breakout year for herself with lead roles in Tree of Life, The Help, and The Debt.
 She has a remarkable vulnerability to her, radiating an ethereal vibe (no doubt why Terrence Mallick chose her), and both aspects are put to fine use in Take Shelter.
 She’s much more than the oft underwritten put-upon wife, silently enduring her husband’s foibles.
 She’s desperate for an answer to explain her husband’s actions and motivations.
 She’s alert, angry, compassionate, and deeply concerned.
 Chastain holds her own with Shannon, and the two elevate each other’s performance subtlety, making their supportive relationship even more believable.

 Take heed movie lovers, and make sure to find Take Shelter, an intelligent, expertly constructed, suspenseful drama with powerful performances and a powerful sense of dread.
 Shannon’s coiled intensity nicely fits the mounting tension.
 Nichols has created a taut thriller, a fiercely felt human drama, and an involving character-piece attuned to the talents of its cast.
 Take Shelter is a commanding, unsettling film that puts the audience in the unreliable position of the main character’s point of view.
 You may almost hope for some actual apocalypse just to validate the guy’s struggle.
 When was the last time you secretly hoped for the end of the world just to give one person a sense of relief?
 Take shelter from inferior movies and find a theater playing this tremendous movie.

 Nate’s Grade: A

-Posted on November 6, 2011, in 2011 Movies and tagged drama, horror, indie, jeff nichols, jessica chastain, mental illness, michael shannon, oscar, small-town.
+Posted on November 6, 2011, in 2011 Movies and tagged drama, horror, indie, jeff nichols, jessica chastain, mental illness, michael shannon, ohio, oscars, sissy spacek, small-town.
 Bookmark the permalink.
 Leave a comment.